-- Less than \$500 million. - 1 Face value. - 2 Guaranteed by Fannie Mae, Freddie Mac, and Ginnie Mae.
+- Face value. - 2 Guaranteed by Fannie Mae, Freddie Mac, and Ginnie Mae.
 The current face value shown is the remaining principal balance of the securities. - 3 Securities loans under the overnight facility are off-balance-sheet transactions.
 These loans are shown here as a memo item to indicate the portion of securities held outright that have been lent through this program. - 4 Current face value.
 Includes commitments associated with outright purchases, dollar rolls, and coupon swaps. - 5 Reflects the premium or discount, which is the difference between the purchase price and the face value of the securities that has not been amortized.
 For U.S. Treasury and Federal agency debt securities, amortization is on a straight-line basis.
-For mortgage-backed securities, amortization is on an effective-interest basis. - 6 Total of primary, secondary, and seasonal credit. - 7 Dollar value of the foreign currency held under these agreements valued at the exchange rate to be used when the foreign currency is returned to the foreign central bank. - 8 Book value. - 9 As of October 30, 2013, TALF LLC had purchased no assets from the Federal Reserve Bank of New York. - 10 Fair value, reflecting values as of September 30, 2013.
+For mortgage-backed securities, amortization is on an effective-interest basis. - $^{\rm 6}$ $\,$ Total of primary, secondary, and seasonal credit. - Dollar value of the foreign currency held under these agreements valued at the exchange rate to be used when the foreign currency is returned to the foreign central bank.
+This exchange rate equals the market exchange rate used when the foreign currency was acquired from the foreign central bank. - 8 Book value - 9 As of October 29, 2014, TALF LLC had purchased no assets from the Federal Reserve Bank of New York. - 10 Fair value, reflecting values as of September 30, 2014.
 Fair value reflects an estimate of the price that would be received upon selling an asset if the transaction were to be conducted in an orderly market on the measurement date.
-Fair values are updated quarterly. - 11 Revalued daily at current foreign currency exchange rates.
+Fair values are updated quarterly. - 11 Revalued daily at current foreign currency exchange rates. - 12 Cash value of agreements, which are collateralized by U.S. Treasury securities, federal agency debt securities, and mortgage-backed securities. - 13 Includes deposits held at the Reserve Banks by international and multilateral organizations, government-sponsored enterprises, and designated financial market utilities.